sequence-sh/M365Connector/README.md

 This connector has [Steps](https://sequence.sh/steps/Microsoft365) to:

 -   Read Email
 -   Read Chats
 -   List Users
 -   List Teams
 -   List Channels of a Team
 -   Read messages in a channel

+## Authentication

+Using this connector requires authenticating with Microsoft 365.
+There are two ways to do this:

+-   Use steps as normal.
+The first time you use a step which requires authentication, a message will be logged containing a url and a code.
+Follow the url, enter the code and login to authenticate.
+-   Create a token by logging in previously and supply this token as a parameter to `M365Login`

 ## Connector Settings